-- A. Individuals seeking to form a new or reactivate an old student organization shall: - 1) Log in to True Blue Connects and complete the "New Group Registration" or "Group Re-Registration" request form. - 2) Upload to True Blue Connects a constitution containing: - a) Statement of Purpose - b) Statement of Nondiscrimination - c) Organizational Structure - d) Provision for Regular Meetings - e) List of Activities - f) Provide in True Blue Connects a list of officers. - 1) Provide in True Blue Connects the name, email address, and phone number of full-time faculty or staff adviser. - 2) Provide in True Blue Connects a roster containing the names of student members. - 3) Professional fraternities, societies, or clubs, associated with a particular academic discipline shall, in addition, submit evidence of approval and sponsorship by thedean of the college with which the organization is associated. - 4) Organizations wishing to use Greek letters in their name must be affiliated with a nationally or internationally recognized organization and must have a national office supported by full-time staff members or a national board.
-This applies to all types of organizations including social, professional, academic, honorary, or other groups. - B. National fraternal organizations need not present constitutions which contain secret clauses provided: - 1) Assurance is obtained from the Office of Leadership & Engagement that the constitution is in order. - 2) The National is formed from a previous local fraternal organization and no changes have been made.
+A. Individuals seeking to form a new or reactivate an old student organization shall:

+- 1) Log in to True Blue Connects and complete the "New Group Registration" or "Group Re-Registration" request form. - 2) Upload to True Blue Connects a constitution containing: - a) Statement of Purpose - b) Statement of Nondiscrimination and Anti-harassment - c) Organizational Structure - d) Provision for Regular Meetings - e) List of Activities - f) Provide in True Blue Connects a list of officers. - g) Removing a Club Member and Officer - 3) Provide in True Blue Connects the name, email address, and phone number of full-time faculty or staff advisor. - 4) Provide in True Blue Connects a roster containing the names of student members. - 5) Professional fraternities, societies, or clubs, associated with a particular academic discipline shall, in addition, submit evidence of approval and sponsorship by the dean of the college with which the organization is associated. - Organizations wishing to use Greek letters in their name must be affiliated with a nationally or internationally recognized organization and must have a national office supported by full-time staff members or a national board.
+This applies to all types of organizations including social, professional, academic, honorary, or other groups. - B. National fraternal organizations do not need to present constitutions that contain secret clauses provided: - 1) Assurance is obtained from the Office of Leadership and Engagement and Assistant Director of Fraternity and Sorority Life that the constitution is in order by emailing thier constitution to NAUGreeks@nau.edu.
+Or if a local fraternal organization is formed with the support of the Office of Leadership and Engagement.

+2) The National is formed from a previous local fraternal organization and no changes have been made.

-It is assumed that each residence hall, fraternity, and sorority has adopted or will adopt its own hall or chapter rules and procedures for the enforcement thereof.
+It is assumed that each Campus Living Community, fraternity, and sorority has adopted or will adopt its own hall or chapter rules and procedures for the enforcement thereof.

 C. It is the policy of the university to register any student organization formed in good faith for a lawful purpose consonant with the objectives of the university.
-A group of students may organize and secure official registration provided that the proposed organization: represents an academic, political, cultural, social or recreational contribution to the life of the campus; is not for profit in nature (student organizations are not required to obtain legal nonprofit status); does not discriminate in the selection of members on the basis of sex, race, color, age, national origin, religion, sexual orientation, disability, veteran status, gender identity, or other legally or policy protected status; agrees to abide by the University Hazing Policy and other university regulations; and has followed the established administrative procedures required for registration.
-The Office of the Dean of Students exercises the authority to withdraw registration immediately from any student organization.
+A group of students may organize and secure official registration provided that the proposed organization: represents an academic, political, cultural, social or recreational contribution to the life of the campus; is not for profit in nature (student organizations are not required to obtain legal nonprofit status); does not discriminate in the selection of members on the basis of sex, race, color, age, national origin, religion, sexual orientation, disability, veteran status, gender identity, or other legally or policy protected status; agrees to abide by the University Hazing Policy and all applicable state and federal laws and other university regulations; and has followed the established administrative procedures required for registration.
+The Office of Leadership and Engagement exercises the authority to withdraw registration immediately from any student organization.